Poltava Museum of Long-Range and Strategic Aviation

 Until 2004, the 13th Guards Dnepropetrovsk-Budapest Order of Suvorov had a heavy bomber aviation division based at the air base.
 It consisted of 18 Tu-22M3 and 6 Tu-16.

 According to the Ukrainian-American Agreement on the Elimination of Strategic Nuclear Weapons, in February 2006, at the Poltava military airfield, the last Tu-22M3 bomber Ukrainian Air Force was cut.
 For the museum exhibition two bombers were saved, and a few were brought from other locations.

 In 2007, a museum was created on the territory of the former airbase thanks to the enthusiasm of former military pilots.

-As of January 2014 and the exposition of the aviation museum includes nine aircraft, aircraft cruise missiles (KSR-2, KSR-5, Kh-22) and aerial bombs weighing from 100 to 9000 kg.
+As of January 2014, and the exposition of the aviation museum includes nine aircraft, aircraft cruise missiles (KSR-2, KSR-5, Kh-22) and aerial bombs weighing from 100 to 9000 kg.

+In 2025 it was reported that Ukraine’s intelligence service had attempted to train a targeting AI on some of the planes at the museum.